Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: Analytical and numerical analysis

-The default Qiskit implementation performs the worst exhibiting an exponential increase in time complexity with the number of qubits.
-Circuit depths of either LDD or QFT-based MCUs are linear in the number of qubits.
-Both LDD and QFT-MCU use $C-U_m$ gates which have a complex decomposition.
-It increases the circuit depth compared to MCX implementation.
-However, LDD uses $C-R_x$ gates that are more complex than $C-R_m$ comprising QFT-based implementation.
-Therefore, the circuit depths of LDD-MCU are larger than QFT-MCU although they have a similar construction.
-Finally, the ZYZ-based decomposition of the QFT-MCU is approximately as complex as the MCX circuit, thus exhibiting the least circuit depth of all implementations.
-Not only does it use the smallest number of elementary gates and have the lowest circuit depth, but it also doesn't employ $C-U_m$ gates.
-To implement $U^{1/2^{m-1}}$ we have to use gates having small angles as the argument if $m$ is large.
-A matrix representation of small-angle gates is close to the unity matrix.
-Therefore, it is debatable if the LDD and the QFT-MCU that use $U_m$ can be implemented with sufficient precision in a genuine quantum device.
+The default Qiskit implementation exhibits an exponential increase in the time complexity with the number of qubits, while circuit depths of either LDD or QFT-based MCUs are linear.
+LDD and QFT-MCU use $C-U_m$ gates, which have a complex decomposition that increases the circuit depth compared to MCX implementation.
+Using an alternative notation, we simplified $C-U_m$ to $C-R_z$ in our approach.
+Moreover, LDD uses $C-R_x$ gates that are more complex than $C-R_m$ comprising QFT-based implementation.
+Therefore, the circuit depths of LDD-MCU are twofold larger than QFT-MCU even though they have a similar construction.
+Although not linear, DD-MCU has the smallest depth up to a five-qubit circuit, as shown in Fig.~\ref{fig11}(a).

-Following the discussion in section \ref{sec3}, one may wonder if LDD-MCU can be simplified.
-We found that if we insert two consecutive Hadamard gates between $R_x$ gates from Ref.~\cite{Silva2022, Silva2023} (where $HH=I_{2\times 2}$), and using the equivalence $HR_x(\gamma)H=R_z(\gamma)$, all the $C-R_x(\gamma)$ gates will transform to $C-R_z(\gamma)$.
-On the second wireline $R_x(\pm \pi)=\mp i X$.
-We can add two constant phase gates, $+i I_{2\times 2}$ and $-i I_{2\times 2}$, between $R_x$ gates transforming $C-R_x(\pm\pi)$ to $C-X$ gates.
-When we perform all transformations above, each control wireline, except the first two, will have one $H$ gate `remaining' at the beginning and the end of the $C-R_z$ sequence.
-Thus, the LDD-MCU is reduced to our QFT-MCU from Fig.~\ref{fig5}, as demonstrated in Fig.~\ref{fig8}, which will decrease the number of gates used and the LDD circuit depth by approximately twice.